NortheasternClimbing/northeasternclimbing.github.io/nrc/index.md

 [Click Here](https://neu.campuslabs.com/engage/organization/northeastern-rec-climbing) to join our email list and visit our Engage page!

-The club will have our first official meeting on Monday January 24, 2022 6-7 PM @ 106 West Village G
+The club will have our first official meeting on Monday January 24, 2022 6-7 PM @ 106 West Village G.

 We encourage all of our memebers to take advantage of our [Slack](https://join.slack.com/t/nurecclimbing/shared_invite/enQtMjk1MDgxNzE5MjgzLTU1ZGIzZDIyZDM2NTY1YmJmZjQ4NTU3ZWM1NTdjNGVmNmRjN2EzNGY2YjhmODUxMTZhOTJhMjU1NGQ1MjY3ZjM) to get to know the other climbers in the Northeastern community.
 In terms of the COVID-19 pandemic, the club is following the rules and guidelines set forth by the University, the city of Boston, and all the climbing gyms.